harvester/harvester/enhancements/20220413-zero-downtime-upgrade.md

 **Phase 4**: Upgrade nodes

-The upgrade controller informs Rancher to upgrade the RKE2 runtimes on each node.
+The upgrade controller informs the Embedded Rancher to upgrade the RKE2 runtimes on each node.
 We use the [pre-drain and post-drain hooks feature](https://github.com/rancher/rancher/issues/35464) to perform additional works.
 The following is what happens when upgrading a node.
-- Rancher starts to upgrade a node and notifies Harvester to run the pre-drain job.
+- The Embedded Rancher starts to upgrade a node and notifies Harvester to run the pre-drain job.
 - The Harvester upgrade controller creates a pre-drain job with `harvester-upgrade:<new_version>` image to:
   - Live-migrates VMs out of the node.
   - Shutdown non-migratable VMs.
-- The Harvester controller notifies Rancher that the pre-drain job is done.
+- The Harvester controller notifies the Embedded Rancher that the pre-drain job is done.
-- Rancher starts to upgrade RKE2 server or agent on the node.
+- The Embedded Rancher starts to upgrade RKE2 server or agent on the node.
-- Rancher notifies Harvester to run the post-drain job.
+- The Embeded Rancher notifies Harvester to run the post-drain job.
 - The Harvester controller creates a post-drain job with `harvester-upgrade:<new_version>` image to:
   - Wait for RKE2 runtime to upgrade.
   - Upgrade the node's OS with `cos` script.
   - Clean up unused images.
   - Reboot the node.
-- When the node is back, the Harvester controller notifies Rancher that the post-hook is done.
-Rancher starts to upgrade the next node.
+- When the node is back, the Harvester controller notifies the Embedded Rancher that the post-hook is done.
+The Embedded Rancher starts to upgrade the next node.

 **Phase 5**: Clean-up